benc-uk/azure-devops-core-docker/readme.md

 ---

 # Main Exercise Flow
-With all the setup complete, what follows is the full step by step guide to the exercise
+With all the setup and pre-work complete, what follows below is the full step by step guide to the exercise

 ## 1. Create .NET Core MVC webapp
 First of all we'll create our .NET Core application project and source code.
 The .NET Core SDK uses the Yeoman templating system and comes with several built-in templates to get you started quickly.
 Open a command prompt or terminal and run the following commands: